Tanu-N-Prabhu/Python/README.md

 |[Jupyter Notebook](https://jupyter.org/install)|
 |[Google Colab](https://colab.research.google.com/notebooks/welcome.ipynb)|

-<p align = "justify">I personally use Google Colab for python programming.
+> I personally use Google Colab for python programming.
 It's one of the best interactive tool in the world.
 I like it because I can provide more documentation to the code and write some quality tutorials.</p>

 # Repository Contents